egovelox/blog/posts/postgres.md

 ```
 This can be explained : a script was run during the install, and, among other tasks created a /var/lib/pgsql owned by the user postgres.

-Though it did not create a cluster - an instance of PSQL allows you to manage multiple databases in a so-called cluster - and that's why the /var/lib/pgsql/data folder is still empty.
+It did not create a cluster though - an instance of PSQL allows you to manage multiple databases in a so-called cluster - and that's why the /var/lib/pgsql/data folder is still empty.

 So first issue the command as sudo :
 ```bash